roarkanize/qprint/README.md

-# qprintd
+# qprint
-Easy printing solution for Qubes OS
+printing on Qubes OS